Rock music in Norway: 1970s and 1980s

 Titanic reached # 5 on the UK singles chart in 1971.
 Norway also has a notable progressive rock scene, which began in 1971 with the release of Junipher Greene's Friendship, the country's first double album.

 Beginning in the mid-1970s it slowly became more acceptable to sing in Norwegian.
 One of the foremost pioneers of rock in Norwegian was the "trønder rocker" Åge Aleksandersen.
 This movement was also combined with experimentation in combining elements from folk and old dance music into rock.
 More progressive bands like Folque incorporated elements of traditional Norwegian folk music in their recordings.
 Other bands include Ruphus, Aunt Mary and Høst.
 This scene was in large part fueled by the success Frank Zappa had in Norway.

 On July 20, 1977, the Sex Pistols played a concert at the Penguin Club in Oslo; they also played in Trondheim that month.
 These shows brought punk to Norway, inspiring a Norwegian punk rock scene.
 The first Norwegian punk bands make their record debuts during 1979.
 In the punk scene it is not clear which band released the first Norwegian punk single release; the top candidates are Pink Dirt, Graxelaget, Front Page, Kjøtt, Oslo Børs, and Børres Kork.
-Trygve Mathiesen concludes that it was Børres Kork who's single had the earliest release date.
+Trygve Mathiesen concludes that it was Børres Kork whose single had the earliest release date.
 In 1982 the Blitz-huset in Oslo was established, and that remained a center of the punk scene throughout the 1980s.
 There was also a punk milieu in Trondheim associated with the Hard Rock Kafé, which produced bands like Wannskrækk and Liliedugg.
 Punk continues to have an active scene in Norway, centered around the Blitz in Oslo and the UFFA house in Trondheim.
 Other cities including Bergen, Stavanger, Bodø, and Tromsø have also had smaller but active scenes.
 Bands such as Raga Rockers, DumDum Boys, Honningbarna, and Kvelertak have clear influences from the punk scene.

 In the 80s Norway had A-Ha, Artch, Return, Stage Dolls and TNT, the first Norwegian band to be featured on the American Billboard charts.
 In the latter years of this decade a new generation of bands started to gain popularity.
 These were bands who sang in Norwegian.
 Here Norway got the "4 great ones": DumDum Boys, DeLillos, Raga Rockers and Jokke & Valentinerne.
 All these bands except Jokke (Joachim "Jokke" Nielsen died in 2000) are still active.